 - Do not eat a heavy meal before the test.

-- Do not smoke for at least 4 - 6 hours before the test.
+- Do not smoke for at least 4 to 6 hours before the test.

-- If you use a bronchodilator or inhaler medications, ask your health care provider whether or not you can use them before the test.
+- If you use a bronchodilator or other inhaled medicines, ask your health care provider whether or not you can use them before the test.

 How the Test will Feel

 The mouthpiece fits tightly around your mouth.
 Clips are put on your nose.